 KENDO: Meaning “way of the sword”, Kendo is a martial art that relatively safely simulates actual sword combat.
 It involves wielding bamboo swords and wearing special protective armour, and originated in the Shotoku Era (1711–1715).

 MANCHUKUO: Between 1932-1945, a Japanese puppet state on the Asian mainland, in an area currently controlled by China.
-It was only ever recognised as a separate country by Japan and other Axis nations.
+The only countries which ever recognised it were Japan and the other Axis nations.

 MASUMUNE Gorō (1264-1343): One of Japan’s two Great Bladesmiths.
 His swords are real and sit in museums around Japan, but his legends are the root of countless stories, in anime and outside.